-What happens to the information in the legacy software system (SMS, FMS, etc.) when we Go Live?
+What happens to the information in the legacy software system (SMS, FMS, etc.) when we go live on ctcLink?

 The legacy information will be put into a read-only mode and will be accessible through the legacy software for a time.
-Staff will be able to access the data, but will not be able to make changes after Go Live.
+Staff will be able to access the data, but will not be able to make changes after our go-live date.
 At some point, after all colleges have migrated and the new system is stabilized, the legacy software will be retired, but the historical data will continue to be available (though other avenues) for reporting purposes.

 Who will be impacted by this change?